-Read here to find out how Hope uses food in many different ways to bring benefits to individuals and our community.
+Hope uses food in many different ways to bring benefits to individuals and our community.
 We believe we do more on food, and in more diverse ways, than any other local organisation: we are truly ‘food heroes’.

 Not having enough food to eat is, alongside having no home, the most extreme level of poverty.

 We provide access to high quality, healthy food from our day services for homeless people and people on low incomes who attend our food club, offered in a positive, fair and dignified manner to people in need.
 By doing so, we improve people’s health and wellbeing.
 It’s the simplest way in which we provide essential charitable services to people in need, but it is only the start.
 For us food is a way of driving change, for individuals, and our society.